 - Whorled type- more than two leaves arise at the node to form a whorl, e.g. Alstonia

 Modification of Leaves

-- Tendrils- leaf modified to form long thread-like structure, it gives support to climbers, e.g. peas
+- Tendrils- leaves modified to form a long thread-like structure, it gives support to climbers, e.g. peas

 - Spine- in xerophytic plants to reduce water loss, e.g. cactus, aloe

 - Phyllodes- petiole gets modified to form a leaf-like structure and function, e.g. Acacia

 - Pitcher in pitcher plant is a modified leaf which traps insects inside